omartinez182/Image-Embeddings-CLI-Tool/README.md

 source venv/bin/activate
 ```

-3) Then run: (recommended)
+3-A) Then run: (recommended)

 ```
 make all
 ```

-or manually install of the requirements.
+- or install the requirements using pip.

 ```
 pip install -r requirements.txt